Bristol Cars: Beginning

 Aldington and his two brothers had marketed the Frazer Nash BMW before the war, and proposed to build an updated version after demobilisation.
 This seemed the perfect match for the aeroplane company's own ambitions to manufacture a high quality sports car.
 With the support of the War Reparations Board, H. J. Aldington travelled to Munich and purchased the rights to manufacture three BMW models and the 328 engine.

-By July 1945, BAC had created a car division and bought a controlling stake in AFN.
-A factory was established at Filton Aerodrome, near Bristol.